 The Authority assesses all Participants a Loan Closing Fee of \$1,000 to off-set loan processing costs incurred by the CWSRF Loan Program.
+The Authority will not assess the \$1,000 fee for those communities receiving all additional subsidization.
 The CWSRF Loan Program may also assess a Non-Use Fee on funds not used for Project costs two years following the loan closing in order to encourage prompt use of funds.
-Participants must use non-SRF monies to fund payment of these fees.
-The total dollar amount in the CWSRF Administrative Fee Account as of July 1, 2018 was \$112,474.61.
+Participants must use non-SRF monies to fund payment of these fees, thus these funds are non-program income.
+The total dollar amount in the CWSRF Administrative Fee Account as of July 1, 2021, was \$169,419.75.

 As permitted by 40 CFR Part 35 and the EPA Fee Policy dated October 20, 2005, effective November 13, 2015, the Authority implemented a CWSRF Fee for the CWSRF Loan Program.
-The CWSRF Fees collected will be deposited in the Wastewater Program Fund, a segregated account that is not designated as part of the accounts comprising the SRF Fund and separate from the Drinking Water Program Fund account where the DWSRF Fees will be deposited
+The CWSRF Fees collected will be deposited in the Wastewater Program Fund, a segregated account that is not designated as part of the accounts comprising the SRF Fund and separate from the Drinking Water Program Fund account where the DWSRF Fees will be deposited, thus these funds are non-program income.

-It is the intention of the Authority to use the accumulated CWSRF Fees for the allowable purposes outlined in the EPA Fee Policy dated October 20, 2005 and as permitted under 40 CFR Part 35.
-The allowable purposes include the use of the CWSRF Fees for projects, needs, costs or expenses that support or further the goals, purposes or objectives of the CWA; for state match; for other water quality related purposes; for combined financial administration of the CWSRF and DWSRF Funds where the programs are administered by the same state agency as is the case in Indiana and for all other permitted uses.
+It is the intention of the Authority to use the accumulated CWSRF Fees for the allowable purposes outlined in the EPA Fee Policy dated October 20, 2005, and as permitted under 40 CFR Part 35.
+The allowable purposes include the use of the CWSRF Fees for projects, needs, costs or expenses that support or further the goals, purposes, or objectives of the CWA; for state match; for other water quality related purposes; for combined financial administration of the CWSRF and DWSRF Funds where the programs are administered by the same state agency as is the case in Indiana and for all other permitted uses.
 A detailed summary of the actual use of the CWSRF Fees will be provided in Exhibit K of the CWSRF Annual Report.

-The CWSRF Fee charged by the Authority will be separately stated from interest charges imposed in respect of financial assistance structured in the form of a loan; provided however, as set out in its standard forms of financial assistance agreement, the Authority may adjust the interest rate on the bonds evidencing any SRF loan to be lowered, with the difference between the amount payable as the original rate on such bonds and the lower rate being deemed an SRF Fee in connection with the Clean Water SRF Program.
+The CWSRF Fee charged by the Authority will be separately stated from interest charges imposed in respect of financial assistance structured in the form of a loan; provided however, as set out in its standard forms of financial assistance agreement, the Authority may adjust the interest rate on the bonds evidencing any SRF loan to be lowered, with the difference between the amount payable as the original rate on such bonds and the lower rate being deemed an SRF Fee in connection with the CWSRF Program.
 Any such recharacterization of the otherwise stated interest charges as fees will be accomplished by notice given by the Authority to the Participant prior to the date of any scheduled interest payment is due and prior to deposit of any interest payment in the SRF Fund.

-The total amount in the Clean Water SRF Fee Account as of July 1, 2018 was \$13,065,570.45.
+The total amount in the CWSRF Fee Account as of July 1, 2021, was \$17,352,797, of which \$9,283,828 remain available for award to future Clean Water projects.